Battle of Gimry: Battle

-Ghazi Muhammad had built three walls across the side canyon about 4 km southeast of Gimry.
+Ghazi Muhammad had built three walls across the side canyon about four kilometers southeast of Gimry.
 Near the outer wall were two stone houses, to which the Russians paid little attention.
 Today these are marked by a modern reconstruction called Shamil’s Tower.
 Velyaminov’s plan was to take the left end of the first wall and then make a frontal attack while the wall was enfiladed.
 This failed because the officer turned too soon and made a frontal attack with great loss.
-At this point Gamzat-bek appeared from the south and threatened to cut off the head of the Russian force.
-Klugenau appeared at the right moment and Gamzat-bek withdrew, leaving Ghazi Muhammad to his fate.
+At this point Hamzat Bek appeared from the south and threatened to cut off the head of the Russian force.
+Klugenau appeared at the right moment and Hamzat Bek withdrew, leaving Ghazi Muhammad to his fate.
 Seeing that the first attack had failed due to a mistake, Velyaminov tried the same tactic again.
 This time it worked.
 When the first wall was taken the Russians pursued so quickly that the enemy had no time to re-form on the second or third walls.
 By this time it was dark and the Russians camped where they stood.

 Meanwhile, attention turned to the two houses.
 They were occupied by some sixty murids who had either resolved to die there or were cut off when the first wall fell.
 Two companies of sappers and several mountain guns were sent to clear the houses.
 After a few rounds the houses were assaulted and all the defenders were killed, only two escaping.
 That night some natives were called to identify the dead.
 One body was that of Ghazi Muhammad.
 He was said to be lying in the Muslim attitude of prayer.
 One of the two men who escaped was Shamil.
 There are different versions of the story, but according to Baddeley, Shamil suddenly appeared above a raised doorway.
 When the soldiers raised their guns to shoot he leaped over them, landed behind their backs, cut down three of them with his sword but was bayonetted in the lung by a forth.
 He grasped the weapon with one hand, killed its owner with the other, pulled out the bayonet and disappeared into the forest.